Logical limit laws for Mallows random permutations: Notation and preliminaries

 We define $\TOTO = \cL_{<_1,<_2}$ where $<_1$ and $<_2$ are two binary relations.
 A permutation $\pi$ is then encoded as $([n], <_1^\pi, <_2^\pi)$ where $i <_1^\pi j$ if and only $i<j$ in the usual ordering of $[n]$, and $i <_2^\pi j$ if and only if $\pi(i) < \pi(j)$.
 So $<_1$ and $<_2$ (recall that we often leave out the superscripts) are both total orders on the domain $[n]$.

-We remark that an $R$--structure or a $(<_1,<_2)$--structure does not necessarily define a permutation in $\TOOB$, respectively $\TOTO$; indeed the interpretation of for instance $R$ may be such that it does not encode a bijection.
-Usually we identify a set of axioms that structures should satisfy to ensure such conditions, however in our setting we will be sampling from a distribution over the set of permutations and regarding them as either $R$--structures or $(<_1,<_2)$--structures, so we will not need any axioms to ensure that $R$ or $<_1,<_2$ are as desired. }
+We remark that an $R$--structure or a $(<_1,<_2)$--structure does not necessarily correspond to a permutation.
+In an $R$-structure $\fA$ the relation $R^\fA$ might not correspond to a bijection and similarly in a $(<_1,<_2)$-structure one or both of the relations $<_1^\fA, <_2^\fA$ might not be a total order on the domain.
+One way to fix this is to identify sets of axioms that structures in $\TOOB$, respectively $\TOTO$, should satisfy.
+In our setting we will be sampling from a distribution over the set of permutations and regarding them as either $R$--structures or $(<_1,<_2)$--structures, so there is no need for such axioms.

 We define the $\an{TOTO}$ formulas

 These formulas are such that $(\pi,i,j)\models \succ_1(x,y)$ if and only if $j$ is the successor of $i$ under $<_1$, and $(\pi,i,j)\models \succ_2(x,y)$ if and only if $j$ is the successor of $i$ under $<_2$.
 We also recursively define $\succ_1^{(1)} \be \succ_1$ and for $k\geq 1$